 ALL Legal Permanent Residents:

-From any country, if you are asked to sign papers at the airport DO NOT SIGN ANYTHING or you may lose your Green Card.
-Politely ask to see an immigration judge or to be released.
+From any country, if you are asked to sign papers at the airport if you are asked to sign a document you may be giving up your legal permanent resident card. if you do not want to give up your status, politely ask to see an immigration judge or to be released.

 Protect Yourself and Know Your Rights!

-Please call for latest updates - you should not rely on this website or any other for the most current information on immigration.
-This page was last updated on 09/05/2017
+Please call for latest updates - you should not rely on this website, or any other, for the most current information on immigration.
+This page was last updated on 07/01/2018